-- 1. To advance the students' knowledge of the notion of an algebraic mathematical structure and of its logical theory, taking B1 Logic as a starting point. - 2.
-To study the concepts of completeness and categoricity and introduce some more advanced technical notions.
+Students will have developed an in depth knowledge of the notion of an algebraic mathematical structure and of its logical theory, taking B1 Logic as a starting point.
+They will have an understanding of the concepts of completeness and categoricity and more advanced technical notions.